downplay/downright/README.md

 `menu: array|function`

 Menu to be rendered when the submenu is open.
 If a function is provided the menu will be rendered on-demand.
-The function will receive the same parameters as the configuration callback.
+This callback will receive the same parameters as the configuration callback.
+The callback can return an array of menu items in the same format as the configuration callback, or may optionally return a Promise, in which case the submenu will be not be opened until the Promise resolves.
+If something would cause the menu to close in the menu time (a different submenu opening, or the parent menu closing) then the submenu will never be opened.

 #### options